NimaBakhshaie/Battle-Of-The-Schools/README.md

 - Passwords, payment details, one-time codes, CAPTCHAs, and sensitive final actions are left to you.
 - Orbit will not complete checkout, publish, send messages, delete records, or change account security settings.
 - Chrome speech recognition may send microphone audio to Chrome's speech provider.
-- When ElevenLabs is selected, reply text is sent to ElevenLabs for speech generation.
-The local server makes this request so the API key stays out of the extension.
 - The built-in ledger allows up to 60 guidance decisions and $0.25 of tracked OpenAI usage per question, with a $1.80 total limit.
 These figures are application limits, not live provider balances.
-Steel and ElevenLabs costs are separate.
+Steel costs are seperate.
 - Orbit is designed for one trusted local user.
 Do not expose port 4318 to the public internet.

 ## Troubleshooting